 Besides, many of us are simply not used to work for and report to ourselves.
 We don't know how to be a strict judge to ourselves.

-We think it's obvious that discipline is essential.
+It's rather obvious that discipline is essential.
 For example, traders are also rated for their achievements in sports when they are hired in some companies.
 This is an excellent criterion of their discipline and competitiveness.

 Disciplinary Violations are Inherent in any Strategy